 - Noise sensitivity

-- Light sensitivity (Photophobia)
+- Light sensitivity (photophobia)

 - Decreases in taste and smell

-Testamentary Capacity and Competency to Enter into a Contract (e.g. a Revocable or Irrevocable Trust) can be impacted by Dementias.
-A person with Dementia can experience good days and bad days, meaning lucidity waxes and wanes.
-A person with Dementia may, on a “good” day be competent in a way they are not on a “bad” day.
+Testamentary Capacity and Competency to Enter into a Contract (e.g., a Revocable or Irrevocable Trust) can be impacted by dementias.
+A person with dementia can experience good days and bad days, meaning lucidity waxes and wanes.
+A person with dementia may, on a “good” day be competent in a way they are not on a “bad” day.

 Can you treat TBI with medication?
 Is it a good idea to take medication for TBI?

 Those with TBI can be more sensitive to the effects of psychoactive medications.
-When treating those with TBI, I will go “low and slow” meaning I would start the medication at a lower dose and increase it slowly.
+When treating those with TBI, I will go “low and slow,” meaning I would start the medication at a lower dose and increase it slowly.
 Those with TBI are more sensitive to the effects of alcohol and illicit drugs.

 Certain psychiatric medications should be avoided or limited in TBI.
 Strong antipsychotic medications such as Haldol can impair brain recovery after a TBI.
 Certain anxiety medications such as Valium or Xanax are not advised as they can adversely impact memory and increase the fall risk.
-Some seizure medications can have neurocognitive side effects in TBI such at Tegretol.
+Some seizure medications can have neurocognitive side effects in TBI such as Tegretol.